pasqal-io/qadence/docs/tutorials/qml/ml_tools/CPU.md

 This guide explains how to train models on **CPU** using `Trainer` from `qadence.ml_tools`, covering **single-process** and **multi-processing** setups.

 ### Understanding Arguments
-- *spawn*: If True, enables multi-processing and launches separate processes.
 - *nprocs*: Number of processes to run.
+To enable multi-processing and launch separate processes, set nprocs > 1.
 - *compute_setup*: The computational setup used for training.
 Options include `cpu`, `gpu`, and `auto`.

 For more details on the advanced training options, please refer to [TrainConfig Documentation](./data_and_config.md)